General Approach Following Exposure to Hepatitis A Virus

 The 2007 ACIP postexposure prophylaxis recommendations state that persons recently exposed to hepatitis A and who have not previously received HAV vaccination should be administered either a single-dose of HAV single-antigen vaccine or immune globulin (IG) as soon as possible, and within 14 days after exposure.
 No information exists regarding the efficacy of IG or vaccine if administered >2 weeks after exposure.
 These guidelines, however, stratify the recommendations based on the patient population exposed:

 For groups other than healthy persons 12 months-40 years of age, the ACIP recommendation to use IG takes into account the lack of data on vaccine performance in these groups, as well as the greater risk of severe consequences of HAV among older patients and patients with chronic liver disease.
 Persons who receive HAV vaccine for postexposure prophylaxis should receive the second dose at the appropriate licensed schedule to complete the series.
-In addition, for persons receiving IG postexposure prophylaxis and for whom HAV vaccine is recommended for long-term HAV protection, the first dose of the HAV vaccine series should be given at the same time the IG is given, though in a separate anatomic site.
+In addition, for persons receiving IG postexposure prophylaxis and for whom HAV vaccine is recommended for long-term HAV protection, the first dose of the HAV vaccine series should be given at the same time the IG is given, though at a separate anatomic site.

 Administering HAV Vaccine for Postexposure Prophylaxis

-When using HAV vaccine in the postexposure prophylaxis setting, any of the single antigen licensed HAV vaccines can be used, but the vaccine series should be given at the age-appropriate schedule and dose (Figure 2).
+When using HAV vaccine in the postexposure prophylaxis setting, any of the single-antigen licensed HAV vaccines can be used, but the vaccine series should be given at the age-appropriate schedule and dose (Figure 2).
 Hepatitis A vaccine should be administered as an intramuscular dose in the deltoid muscle.
 Two inactivated hepatitis A vaccines are available in the United States (Havrix and Vaqta).
 The updated recommendations for use of hepatitis A vaccine alone for postexposure prophylaxis do not apply to the combination hepatitis A/hepatitis B vaccine (Twinrix) because no data exist regarding the performance of the combination vaccine for prophylaxis after exposure to HAV.
 The concentration of HAV antigen in the currently available combination vaccine formulation is half that included in the single-antigen vaccine available from the same manufacturer.

 Administering Immune Globulin (IG) for Postexposure Prophylaxis

 When IG is administered, it should be given as a a single intramuscular dose (0.02 mL/kg) in the deltoid or gluteal muscle, as these sites can accommodate a large volume injection with a needle length appropriate for the person's age and size.
 If administered within 2 weeks following an exposure to HAV, IG is more than 85% effective in preventing hepatitis A [1,2].
 Efficacy is greatest when IG is administered early in the incubation period.
 Hepatitis A vaccine and IG can be administered simultaneously, but they should be given at separate anatomic injection sites.
 In general, IG does not interfere with the immune response to inactivated vaccines; it can, however, interfere with the response to many live, attenuated vaccines, and appropriate precautions should be taken to have a sufficient interval between IG administration and certain live vaccines [1,2].
 Although IG is made from pooled human plasma, the preparation of IG includes multiple steps to ensure the final product does not contain any potentially infectious pathogens.
-Indeed, no instances of transmission of HIV, hepatitis B virus, hepatitis C virus, or other viruses have been reported with the intramuscular use of IG.
+Indeed, no instances of transmission of HIV, hepatitis B virus, hepatitis C virus, or other viruses have been reported with the intramuscular use of IG and no significant adverse effects were noted in clinical trials.
 In addition, pregnant women and women who are nursing can safely receive IG.

 Completing Hepatitis A Vaccine Series for Long-Term Protection